App menu shortcut troubleshooting

 The list of installed applications for each app qube is stored in dom0’s ~/.local/share/qubes-appmenus/<vmname>/apps.templates.
 Each menu entry is a file that follows the .desktop file format with some wildcards (%VMNAME%, %VMDIR%).
 Applications selected to appear in the menu are stored in ~/.local/share/qubes-appmenus/<vmname>/apps.

-Actual command lines for the menu shortcuts involve qvm-run command which starts a process in another domain.
+Actual command lines for the menu shortcuts involve the qvm-run command which starts a process in another domain.
 Examples: qvm-run -q -a --service -- %VMNAME% qubes.StartApp+7-Zip-7-Zip_File_Manager or qvm-run -q -a --service -- %VMNAME% qubes.StartApp+firefox

 Note that you can create a shortcut that points to a .desktop file in your app qube with e.g. qvm-run -q -a --service -- personal qubes.StartApp+firefox.